Just how healthy are school meals?

 Unpaid charges place a large financial burden on the school district.
 The policy is designed to meet federal requirements for the USDA Child Nutrition Program, and to provide oversight and accountability for the collection of outstanding student meal balances to ensure that no student is stigmatized, distressed or embarrassed by an unpaid bill.

 Families are obligated to pay any outstanding balance in a timely manner.
-Those who have difficulty meeting this obligation are strongly encouraged to fill out the form on page 5 so their student can receive free or reduced-cost meals every day throughout the year.
+Those who have difficulty meeting this obligation are strongly encouraged to fill out the Free and Reduced Priced Meals Application so their student can receive free or reduced-cost meals every day throughout the year.
 The application process is simple.
-Families who need help, or are not sure if they qualify, should contact the Food Services Department directly at 518-356-8225.
+Families who need help, or are not sure if they qualify, should contact the Food Services Department directly at 518.356.8225.

 Why aren’t students allowed to purchase snacks if they owe money on their lunch account?